 Any two-wheel off, or half spin, will require a visit to the pits for consultation and vehicle inspection.

 To safely signal your desire to exit the track into the pit lane to other drivers, extend your left arm upward, out of the window, in a fist, prior to your

 exit from the track.
 At the Road Atlanta Course, the pit road exit begins at turn 11 (The Bridge Turn).
 The lane is on the left, but is not visible until

 you have passed under the bridge.
 Extreme caution should be used in locating the Pit Lane entrance.
 Once you have completed the 90-degree turn at the

 bottom of the Pit Lane entrance, you must reduce your speed to 10 M.P.H. while in Pit Lane.

 Road Atlanta Rules

-- State law requires a helmet must be worn in the State of Georgia - including Road Atlanta
+State law requires motorcyclists wear a helmet in the State of Georgia - including Road Atlanta

 Find excellent Driver's Education tips at the PCA National website here.

 Join driving instructor Bill Crumley in his Porsche 911 for a lap around Road Atlanta during a typical driver's education event here.